gspia/reflex-dom-themes/README.md

 (Note that the above command gets the develop-branch of the platform.)

+See also the [.ghci](./.ghci).
+The warp-compilation can be used with ghci.
+Also, the [dev-server.sh](./dev-server.sh) can be used if first uncommenting the corresponding target from [exampleTbl.cabal](./exampleTbl/exampleTbl.cabal)-file and then entering the nix-shell with ghc-tools (not ghcjs).
+The examples don't use the external js-files very well at the moment.

 ## TODOs

 The wish list is quite long at the moment.
 The list can be seen